Rosie Isaac, Brian Fuata, Ahmed Coshnow, Helen Grogan and Joanna Kitto

 “Moments from the Stranger than fiction Symposium ”

-Over a day in August 2024, the Stranger than fiction Symposium engaged ideas, methods, and ethics embodied by the artists of the exhibition.
-The day held focus on their strategies and practices, offering an insight into satirical, humorous, and sensual approaches.
+In August 2024, West Space hosted the Stranger than fiction Symposium engaging with the ideas, methods, and ethics embodied by the artists of the exhibition.
+Co-curated by Helen Grogan and Joanna Kitto, the day held focus on their strategies and practices, offering an insight into satirical, humorous, and sensual approaches.

 Across a series of pages on Offsite, residue of the performative elements accumulates through responsive dialogical approaches to documentation, moving between artists and audiences.

-Having spent time with the exhibition and the artists, Brian Fuata performed through the space in response to Stranger than fiction, the conversations that were taking place on the panels, the audience present, and the social relations occurring between all of these.
+After spending time with Stranger than fiction, Brian Fuata performed in response to the works, the conversations taking place on the panels, the audience, and the social relations occurring between them.
 He forms a kind of connective tissue between words, thoughts, materials, research and the emotive energy of the works.

 Fuata incorporates a diverse array of performance and communication modalities, including spoken word, concrete poetry, authentic movement (dance), correspondence, clowning, glossolalia (speaking-in-tongues), and sound art.
 He inhabits the role of trickster, engaging humour to blur lines between autobiography and fiction, audience and performer, art and the everyday.